Story & photography by Manos Angelakis

 I opened my tasting with a cauliflower soup with vanilla and orange juice paired with the Malagouzia from Alpha Domain.
 Cauliflower is a much maligned vegetable that, treated properly, can provide tasty and satisfying dishes.
 The soup was creamy, and the vanilla and orange-juice aromas made it very different from similar soups I have experienced in other restaurants.

 The second course was a de-constructed Greek salad, which I would like to call an “Athenian Garden”.
-Similar in look to the “Garden” I had at Azurmendi (see story in the Restaurants section), it was a play on the “Edible Dirt” concept.
+It was a play on the “Edible Dirt” concept.
 In this case, smallish-sized skinless tomatoes dusted with dry spices – oregano, thyme and mint – were lined on a black-slate flat, on a bed of dakos crumbs (dakos is a Cretan barley rusk used, soaked in olive-oil and water, by Cretan shepherds for breakfast and as a base in traditional Cretan appetizers) garnished with raw onion rings, cured olive rounds, shavings of cucumber, squares of green pepper (capsicum), Santorini cured caper buds and three pools of sauces that included a feta-emulsion, a tomato-emulsion and a saffron-emulsion.
 Paired with the Papaioannou Domain 2012 Chardonnay from Corinth, fermented in stainless steel, the “salad” was as beautiful to look as it was satisfying.

 The third course was home-made Country Pasta.
 Penne-shaped pasta in a tomato-and-herb sauce sprinkled with fresh oregano and garlic foam, topped with shrimp.
 The penne were properly al dente, and the fresh shrimp gave a taste-of-the-sea to what would be considered a “primo piatto” in an Italian restaurant.
 The wine paired with it, was a Tselepos Domain Moschofilero, from the Arcadian highlands.
 The slightly acidic with a hint of saltiness long ending of the wine paired very well with the sea-concept of the dish.